11-year-old Cleidy from Guatemala was born missing both hands. Despite her disability, she won't let anything stop her from writing!

 “I knew it would be a big challenge to Cleidy because there were no resources to support her additional needs, and she would be treated like a child without limitations.
 Still, I believed it was a good idea because she is an exceptional girl,” Victalina says.

 Victalina was right.
 Cleidy says that changing schools was a huge improvement in her life.
-Cleidy knew most of her schoolmates from church and the Compassion center, and they gladly helped her with any difficulties that arose.
+Cleidy knew most of her schoolmates from church and the Compassion centre, and they gladly helped her with any difficulties that arose.

 “I love my friends!”
 Cleidy says with shining eyes.
 “They are very helpful to me if I need anything.
 If I need a pencil, someone will give it to me.
 Or if I need extra help at home, someone helps me.”

-Victalina is amazed at how the Compassion centre has supported her granddaughter to become the girl she always knew she could be — a girl with dreams, opportunities and a bright future.
+Victalina is amazed at how the Compassion centre has supported her granddaughter to become the girl she always knew she could be—a girl with dreams, opportunities and a bright future.

-Now Cleidy is changing her community’s mindset.
+Now Cleidy is changing her community’s mindset

 “I love how the centre and my tutor, Jamin, believe in me and support my future,” says Cleidy.
 “I used to be sad about my past, but thanks to the love of my centre friends, my grandmother and God, I am happy.”